EHB-MCT/expertlab-pt1-RyanVankriekinge/README.md

 16. **Router push with parameters**
    Used to redirect to another vue Page with parameters [How to Use Vue Router's Push Function](https://masteringjs.io/tutorials/vue/router-push)

+16. **Capitalise text with CSS**
+   Used to capitalise my input field for the lobby code, using [MDN Web Docs: text-transform](https://developer.mozilla.org/en-US/docs/Web/CSS/text-transform)

 ## Credentials